IBM Virtual Private Cloud

 ....

-docker_server : <Docker registry server>
+docker_server : <Container registry server>

-docker_user : <Docker registry username>
+docker_user : <Container registry username>

-docker_password : <Docker registry access token>
+docker_password : <Container registry access token>

 Configure IBM Container Registry#